-To help avoid overuse injury, rest all players during practices and games.
+- To help avoid overuse injury, athletes should take breaks during practices and games.

-Kids should have at least one or two days off from any particular sport each week.
+- Athletes should take at least one or two days off each week from any particular sport.

 Be a Prepared Coach

-Coaches should consider adding to their sports skills and knowledge with free sports safety training at a Safe Kids Sports Safety Clinic.
+- Coaches should consider increasing their sports skills and knowledge with free sports safety training at a Safe Kids Sports Safety Clinic.

-Attend a sports safety clinic in your area.
-These clinics, such as ones held by Safe Kids across the United States, provide coaches and parents with ways to keep young athletes healthy and injury free throughout their sporting careers.
+- Attend a sports safety clinic in your area, such as ones held by Safe Kids across the United States, which provides coaches and parents with ways to keep young athletes healthy and injury free throughout their sports careers.